 The Nyngan Scandium Project site is located approximately 450 kilometres northwest of Sydney, NSW, Australia and approximately 20 kilometres due west from the town of Nyngan, a rural town of approximately 2,900 people.
-The deposit is located 5 kilometres south of Miandetta, off the Barrier Highway that connects the town of Nyngan to the town of Cobar.
-The license area can be reached via the paved Barrier Highway, which allows year-round access, but final access to the site itself is reached by clay farm tracks.
-The general area can be characterized as flat countryside and is classified as agricultural land, used predominantly for wheat farming and livestock grazing.
-Infrastructure in the area is good, with available water and electric power in close proximity to the property boundaries.
+The deposit is located 5 kilometres south of Miandetta, off the Barrier

-The Nyngan property is classified as an Australia Property for purposes of financial statement segment information.
+Highway that connects the towns of Nyngan and Cobar.
+Final license area access is reached by clay farm tracks.
+The general area can be characterized as flat agricultural land, used predominantly for wheat farming and livestock grazing.
+Infrastructure in the area is good, including available water and electric power.
+The property is classified as an Australia Property for financial statement segment information purposes.